wyatt-johnson-git/ACSL/Secure Small Business Network/Policies/Programming Practices Policy.md

 Use a Version Control System (VCS), such as [Git](https://git-scm.com/).
 This allows you to create easy to return to checkpoints in your code, and makes collaboration easier.

 Make sure that any secrets (API keys, passwords, etc) are not commited.
-For best results use some kind of secrets manager.
+For best results use some kind of secrets manager like [Vault](https://www.vaultproject.io/) or [Bitwarden](https://bitwarden.com/products/secrets-manager/).

 Make use of a code formatter for making sure that all code written is consistent in formatting and spacing across all developers.